Arun-Karunakaran/ansitron/README.md

 # ansitron
-Dashboard for monitoring, tracking and operations on periodic basis for usages of devops tools (development In Progress)
+Stores playbooks and user/system actions in a database and generates operational metrics dashboard that is used for analysing user/system actions on nodes.

-**Prerequisite need to have Ansible installed for ansitron to work with Ansible:**</br>
+**Prerequisite need to have Python and Ansible installed for ansitron to work:**</br>

 **Use below commands to download the tarball and python wheel distributable file from the container:**</br>
 docker commands: